 For more info on Graham County's personal income and GDP, check out the county's BEA Regional Fact Sheet (BEARFACTS)

-According to research by Dean Runyan Associates for Arizona Office of Tourism, Graham County and neighboring Greenlee County's combined travel industry (including business and leisure travel) generated $93.8 million in direct spending in 2022, up 16.5% from 2021 (the year 2021 saw a 65.9% increase, rebounding from a 43.0% COVID-related drop in 2020, the first year of the pandemic).
-Travel-related direct spending in 2022 was at a record high (with records back to 1998, not adjusted for inflation).
-The Graham and Greenlee county travel industry supported 919 jobs in the region in 2022 (up 0.9% from the year prior) with household earnings of $19.4 million (up 5.8% from 2021), according to the study.
+According to research by Dean Runyan Associates for Arizona Office of Tourism, Graham County and neighboring Greenlee County's combined travel industry (including business and leisure travel) generated $94.5 million in direct spending in 2023, up 0.9% from the year prior (that followed increases of 66.2% in 2021 and 16.3% in 2022, rebounding from a 43.0% COVID-related drop in 2020, the first year of the pandemic).
+Travel-related direct spending in 2023 was at a record high (with records back to 1998, not adjusted for inflation).
+The Graham and Greenlee travel industry supported 960.3 jobs in the region in 2023 (up 3.6% from the year prior) with household earnings of $21.5 million (up 11.3% from 2022), according to the study.

 A project of Southeast Arizona Economic Development Group (SAEDG) in partnership with Sulphur Springs Valley Electric Cooperative (SSVEC) and community sponsors